Amplify Care Receives Connected Care Innovation Grant to Help Clinicians Reclaim Time for Patient Care

 Leading the Shift Toward Smarter Care

-Led by a primary care physician and supported by Amplify Care’s multidisciplinary team, including experts in change management, practice facilitation, and evaluation, the project will integrate Strello’s AI receptionist into real-world workflows and measure its impact on clinical efficiency, operational performance, and patient experience.
+Led by primary care teams and supported by Amplify Care’s multidisciplinary team, including experts in change management, practice facilitation, and evaluation, the project will integrate Strello’s AI triage platform into real-world workflows and measure its impact on clinical efficiency, operational performance, and patient experience.

 This initiative marks a step forward in helping clinicians work smarter, not harder by reducing administrative friction and strengthening the connection between clinicians and their patients.